The State of Online Harassment on Social Media

 Horizon scanning and future social media outlook

-In 2023, stalking looks very different than it did previously.
+In 2024, cyber stalking looks very different than it did previously.
 The stalking laws catch up to technology in order to protect victims.

 I believe we are entering the age of anti-social media, where posting on social media about every aspect of your life is becoming increasingly less cool.
 More people are starting to wake up to the real-world risk of stalking, harassment and offline occupational harm than can emerge as a result of encounters with nefarious actors on online social media platforms.